 Posted at Jan 16, 2020 5:26:00 PM by THAT Agency | Share

 This is a panicking idea, right?
 Those searchers aren't clicking through to content or web pages.
-They're just finding their answers on the search engine results page (SERP).

 Think about the ways that you engage with content online.
 What happens if you click through and find the content isn't edited?
 The presentation is messy?
 The content itself is broad and unresearched?
 It's clickbait that actually fails to deliver any information.